 The candidate should be/have:

-A graduate of a recognized conservation training program, or equivalent experience, with a specialization in library and archives.
+A graduate of a recognized conservation training program, with a specialization in library and archives.

 A thorough understanding of preventive conservation principles and familiarity with designing and conducting assessment and planning projects with cultural institutions.